riverrun/phauxth/UPGRADE_GUIDE.md

 ### Config

-The default repo and user model (user_mod) need to be set in the config.
+The default repo and user schema (user_mod) need to be set in the config.

 Add the following to the config/config.exs file: